 This was a go to “running” Urban Hike for me before we had kids.
 The beauty to this this hike is how much you can see on one adventure.
 The first part of the journey takes you through the north end of Wash Park where you can see Smith Lake, Geese and the old boat house.
 You will exit the park onto Marion Parkway where a crushed gravel path lined with Oak Trees takes you about six blocks to the Denver Country Club Golf Course.
 Follow the sidewalk, head north over the Cherry Creek trail and make sure to watch for ducks on the creek.
 Another block or two and you end up in one of Denver’s oldest most historic neighborhoods.
 At this juncture you can chose your adventure by exploring different avenues adorned with the turn of the century mansions.
 Once you have had your fill keep heading north over 6th avenue and you will find yourself in Cheeseman Park.
 This gem is bordered by the Denver Botanic Gardens to the East, encircled by a crushed gravel path and filled with what seems like a thousand acres of crisp, green Kentucky Blue Grass.
 At the top of the park you will find a grand structure that looks like it should be in Rome instead of Denver.
 Through the columns you will see a piece of the Denver skyline and the famous cash register building in our logo.
 This urban hike is about 6 miles round trip includes lakes, paths, trees, cars, streets, mansions and photographic vistas.
 It is unforgettable.

-We will continue writing about various urban hikes, but please contact us anytime to let us know about your urban adventures.
+We will continue writing about various urban hiking and trekking experiences, but please contact us anytime to let us know about your urban adventures.
 We would love to hear from you.
 You can email our founder Jeremy Dougherty at JeremyDougherty@MaroonBell.Com

 - Jeremy Dougherty